Clumsyndicate/Smart-Calendar-Frontend/README.md

 The frontend application is built with React.

 ## Install
-1. Enter the egglenderlogin directory
+1. Enter the repo directory

 2. Run the following command to install required packages, if failed you could manually add packages from our package list:
 ```shell